Marcelckp/Algo_and_Ds/Algorithms/Recursion/RecursionNotes.md

     */

 <br>

-### Memoization
+### Memoization / Dynamic programming

 To get rid of these duplicate calculations we can use memoization which is also know as caching and it's the process of storing the immediate results of a function call in a cache and then reusing those values at a later time.

-#### *Memoization is an optimization technique used primarily to speed up computer programs by storing the result fo expensive function calls and returning the cached result when the same input is given / occurs or is seen again*
+#### Memoization is an optimization technique used primarily to speed up computer programs by storing the result fo expensive function calls and returning the cached result when the same input is given / occurs or is seen again

 <br>

 ### Fib memoization strategy

 For the fib function we will use a hash table / object / dictionary to keep track of the function result of each function invocation with the respective n position as the key.

 The hash table will serve as a cache that saves us from dup calculations, which saves us time since we do not need to re-compute the value for a specific F(n) invocation

 <br>

-### ***NB -> The memoization technique for optimization is a good example of how one can reduce computational time & power in exchange for some additions to the space complexity***
+### **_NB -> The memoization technique for optimization is a good example of how one can reduce computational time & power in exchange for some additions to the space complexity_**

     S.C ++       T.C --

 ## Time Complexity

 Given a recursion algorithm, its time complexity O(T) is typically the product of the number of recursion invocations ( denoted as R ) and the time complexity of calculation ( denoted as O(n or s)) that incurs along with each recursion call

     ie) O(T) = R * O(S) --> Logarithmic T.C

 If we recall recall, in the problem of printReverse, we are asked to print the string in the reverse order.
 A recurrence relation to solve the problem can be expressed as follows: